learngraph/learn-graph-backend/README.md

 #### Writing New Tests
 We use the 'assert' package.

-We use gomock, to install execute
+We use gomock, to install it execute
 ```sh
 make mockgen-install
 ```